rithikha/FHE-Semantic-Search/README.md

    - Optionally, the client decrypts and ranks these scores locally.

-# Running the FSS Project
+# How to Run Locally

 ### 1. Install Dependencies